“Our Cyber Monday offer was our first email with Constant Contact.”

 Heath also includes links to his social media channels, his contact information, and a “Join Our Mailing List” button so that contacts who are forwarded his message can easily sign up for future emails.

 Heath’s expectations for Cyber Monday have changed since his first email campaign with Constant Contact.

-With the help of Constant Contact, Heath can confidently be a marketer for his business is growing, and he continues to drive sales during the holiday months.
+Heath’s confidence as a marketer for his business is growing, and he continues to drive sales during the holiday months.

 Here’s his advice for business owners who are thinking about sending their first Cyber Monday email this year:

 “My advice for Cyber Monday is to actually do it.
 I really think people need to just take the first step.
 I could not believe how well we did with it.
 It’s more important than a lot of advertising— because it’s just following up with customers.
 The biggest problem is that people won’t pull the trigger.
 You probably don’t even need as much content as you start with, so just write something up and keep it simple.”

-If you’re using Constant Contact for your email marketing, we make it easy to create emails with our special holiday-themed templates.
+If you’re using Constant Contact for your email marketing, we make it easy to create emails with our special holiday email templates.